Teacher aides assist teachers in a classroom by working with students on a one-to-one basis, or in groups.

 Teacher aides usually earn

-Pay for teacher aides varies depending on experience.
+Pay for teacher aides varies depending on experience and responsibilities.
+Teacher aides only work during school hours and school terms.

-- New teacher aides usually earn minimum wage.
+- New teacher aides usually earn $23 an hour.

-- Teacher aides with more than five years' experience can earn $20 to $25 an hour.
+- Teacher aides with experience and specialist skills can earn between $25 and $37 an hour.

 (This information is a guide only.
 Find out more about the sources of our pay information)